cinchy-co/Documentation/data-syncs/supported-data-sync-sources/rest-api-cinchy-event-triggered.md

 ## Overview

 Data changes in Cinchy (CDC) can be used to trigger a data sync from a REST API data source to a specified target.
-The attributes of the CDC Event are available to use as parameters within the REST API Data Source Definition to narrow the scope of the request, e.g. a lookup.
+The attributes of the CDC Event are available to use as parameters within the REST API Data Source Definition to narrow the scope of the request.
+For example, a lookup.

 **Example Use Case:** An organization wants to use the Dun & Bradstreet API for enriching company information, such as the number of employees or their addresses.
 When a company record is added or modified in a table called Companies inside of Cinchy, a D\&B API should be triggered with the Company Name (a mandatory field on the Companies table) passed in as a parameter, and the Company record should be enriched with the company information from the API response.